MOST RECENT

 Why Do We Need These Restrictions and Rules?

-Although you may be frustrated by the NYS permit restrictions now, they do serve a good cause - to keep everyone safe and the traffic flowing.
+Although you may be frustrated by NYS permit restrictions now, they do serve a good cause - to keep everyone safe and traffic flowing.
 The state of New York's driving environment is somewhat challenging for new drivers and the Department of Motor Vehicles wants to ensure that inexperienced drivers don't cause any damage to themselves and those who surround them on the road.
-Once you gain some driving experience the permit restrictions will be lifted from you.
+Once you gain some driving experience, pass the NY driving test and exchange your drivers permit for a full scale New York drivers license, all learners permit restrictions will be lifted from you and you can cruise around free as a bird!

-Who Implements the New York Driving Permit Rules
+Who Implements All New York Learners Permit Rules

-The main licensing agency in New York is the New York Department of Motor Vehicles, NYDMV and the drivers permit restrictions are primarily developed by this agency.
+The main licensing agency in New York is the New York Department of Motor Vehicles, NYDMV and all NYS drivers permit restrictions are developed by this agency.
 However, some parts of the state have additional permit restrictions that you need to observe while driving in those areas.
-If you plan on practicing your driving skills in the area where you got your New York drivers permit or junior license, the DMV clerk will probably update you on the local regulations.
-If you decide to travel outside of your county of residence, please contact one of the DMV offices for an update on the driving permit rules in the areas you will be visiting or check out the DMV drivers handbook.
-Same goes for traveling out of state - make sure to check the corresponding permit rules in the state you're going to.
+If you plan on practicing your driving skills in the area where you received your New York learners permit or junior license, the DMV clerk will probably update you on the local regulations.
+If you decide to travel outside of your county of residence, please contact one of the DMV offices for an update on the driving permit rules in the areas you will be visiting or check out the NYS drivers manual.
+Same goes for traveling out of state - make sure to check the corresponding permit rules in the state you're going to and it's not just about observing local driving restrictions - some states may not accept your NYC learners permit altogether, especially if you are a teenage and the graduated license requirements in the state you are traveling to exceed those of the New York state.
+ALWAYS check local driving rules and regulations before you travel somewhere!

 Age Dependent Learner Permit Restrictions in New York

 According to the statistics, drivers who under 18 years of age are twice as likely to be involved in a traffic accident than an average driver.
 In addition to lack of experience, teenagers frequently fail to treat driving as a serious issue which leads to the increased number of driving accidents.
-In order to counteract the age factor, most of the states developed graduated license systems that introduce additional permit restrictions to drivers who are younger than 18.
+In order to counteract the age factor, most of the states developed graduated license systems that introduce additional permit restrictions to drivers who are younger than 18 and New York, with its NYS graduated drivers license program, is no exception.
 Teenager drivers are not allowed to carry more than 2 passengers under the age of 21 and there is also a curfew that must be observed.

 New York Permit Rules

-If you hold a New York learners permit and you are over 18 years of age must observe the following permit restrictions:
+If you hold a learners permit and you are over 18 years of age must observe the following NY learners permit restrictions:

 - No driving alone.
 Whenever you are behind the wheel, you must have someone with a valid New York drivers license seated next to you.
 In Long Island and New York City, the supervising driver must be your parent, legal guardian or driving instructor.